dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <img src="images/make1.png" width="600" />

-This interactive-cli experience can be replaced with something else. e.g. it would be possible to replace the CLI with a simple UI if that is preferred.
+This interactive-CLI experience can be replaced with something else. e.g., it would be possible to replace the CLI with a simple UI if that is preferred.

-First you specify if you want the `core-cluster` to be running locally with `kind` or you want it to be run on _Google Cloud Platform_.
+First, specify if you want the `core-cluster` to run locally with `kind` or if you want it to run on _Google Cloud Platform_.
-Other options can added relatively easily by adding scripts to the bootstrap-repo.
+Other options can be added relatively easily by adding scripts to the bootstrap-repo.

-> choosing `local` is preferred when developing, since it takes around 10 minutes to spin up a GCP cluster and it only takes 20 sec to spin-up a local kind cluster.
+> choosing `local` is preferred when developing since it takes around 10 minutes to spin up a GCP cluster, and it only takes 20 sec to spin up a local kind cluster.

 <img src="images/make2.png" width="600" />